djhshih/exercise-python/README.md

 7. Deal with missing values in two different ways:

     - remove entries with missing data
-    - fill misisng values with 0
+    - fill missing values with 0

 8. Convert column `A` into a cumulative sum.